Skip to content

 1. Set Event type to esphome.push_button_pressed.

-2. Under Event data, enter the label of your button:
+2. Under Event data, enter the label of your trigger card:

 yaml